Cirkit Designer Logo

 FAQs

-A: Yes, but ensure the batteries are of the same capacity, voltage, and charge level.
+A: Yes, but ensure the batteries have the same capacity, voltage, and charge level.
 Use proper connectors and safety precautions.